Dr Carloalberto Petti

 Engagement and Collaboration

-Currently, I am the Principal Investigator involved in a major collaboration with Teagasc, the food authority Ashtown and EnviroCore IT Carlow, to fund a PhD programme for a period of four years which commenced November 2017.
+Currently, I am the Principal Investigator involved in a major collaboration with Teagasc, the food authority Ashtown and EnviroCore at SETU Carlow, to fund a PhD programme for a period of four years which commenced November 2017.
 Teagasc is the leading authority in Agricultural oriented research, with a strong direct application approach.